RinLovesYou/Flipnote-Encoder/README.md

 ## Special Thanks
 * [khang06](https://github.com/khang06) For his awesome encoder, being the inspiration, and his help in understanding audio.
-* [miso-xyz](https://github.com/miso-xyz) For his FlipnoteDesktop program, which helped a lot in understanding the structure of a Flipnote.
+* [NotImplementedLife](https://github.com/NotImplementedLife) For their FlipnoteDesktop program, which helped a lot in understanding the structure of a Flipnote.
 * guys from [DSiBrew](https://dsibrew.org/wiki/Main_Page) and [Flipnote Collective](https://github.com/Flipnote-Collective) for their awesome documentation on .PPM file format.

 # Note
 Flipnote Studio is a trademark of Nintendo.
 This project is not linked to them in any way.
 It is intended for educational purposes only.

+This is a program, not responsible for any use that does not follow Sudomemo's TOS, I do not take responsibility for misuse of the tool.
+Reminder of Section 4.1.1 from Sudomemo Terms of Use: The following activities are prohibited when using Sudomemo: Exploits or content that wasn’t created in the original Flipnote Studio software on a Nintendo DSi or Nintendo 3DS.
+Plus, animating on a DS is much more fun :) .
+That's all

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/K3K61YCS7)